shaf-gif/CW2025/README.md

 *   **SlowBrick**: A special brick type that, when placed, temporarily slows down the game's pace.
 *   **Constants**: Stores various constant values and configuration parameters used throughout the game (e.g., tile sizes, game speeds, probabilities).

-**Note: Test classes were created for all new Java classes, as well as some other less critical classes not explicitly mentioned here, ensuring comprehensive test coverage.**
+**Note: Test classes were created for all new Java classes, as well as some op ther less critical classes not explicitly mentioned here, ensuring comprehensive test coverage.**

 ## New FXML Classes